 "My friendships were the banding together of misfits," he told Meditative Story.
 "We're the misfits from the various groups.
 So we'll hang out with each other.
 We'll be loyal to each other.
 We'll form an alliance to survive."

-That word — survive — is striking from someone who grew up in a comfortable Berkeley household with two lawyer parents.
-But for a kid whose mind moved faster than the social world around him, who saw connections that his peers didn't, the social landscape of school was genuinely hostile territory.
-The misfits weren't just hanging out.
-They were building a parallel world where their particular brand of intensity was welcome.
+That word, survive, is striking from someone who grew up in a comfortable Berkeley household with two lawyer parents.
+But for a kid whose mind moved faster than the social world around him, the social landscape of school was hostile territory.
+The misfits formed a parallel society where their brand of intensity was welcome — a coalition of survivors.
+The pattern would repeat at every stage of his life.

 Then a babysitter introduced nine-year-old Reid to Dungeons & Dragons, and everything clicked.